gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v24.2.1.0 2015-06-10 Fixed bug where 'FormPreReleaseChecksCreate(sender)' is being called as soon as main form is setup, closes #196.
+v24.2.2.0 2015-08-05 Added 'RV' as a recognised designator (for varistors), closes #198.
+Renamed 'DESIGNATOR_CONNECTOR' and 'DESIGNATOR_JACK', closes #199.
+Added table of allowed designators to README. v24.2.1.0 2015-06-10 Fixed bug where 'FormPreReleaseChecksCreate(sender)' is being called as soon as main form is setup, closes #196.
 Replaced 'ConfigInit()' function with 'const' variables that can be assigned at declaration, closes #195.
 Fixed bug where if project has no PCB file (e.g. a simulation project), then the script crashes in 'CheckWeHavePcbDocAccess.vbs' on the line 'If PcbBoard Is Nothing Then', closes #194. v24.2.0.0 2015-05-19 Added via current calculating functionality to the 'CurrentCalculator.vbs' module, closes #192. v24.1.0.0 2015-05-18 Added maximum aspect ratio calculation in 'Stats.vbs' module, closes #186.